 Please join us whenever you can, for as long as you can.

 Bring: Bring gloves, clippers, rakes, saws, and hoes.
-We also need a few people to volunteer to bring weed-whackers, hip waders, chain saws, or boats.
+We also need a few people to volunteer to bring weed-whackers, chain saws or hip waders.

 Planned projects:

-- Pick up trash, including lower pond and island and below dam.
+- Pick up trash, including lower pond, and some areas of the streets

 - Clear/cutback brush in beach parking area and around horseshoe pit